-The insurers are represented by Michael C. Siboni and Robert B. Buchanan of Siboni & Buchanan PLLC and by L. Richard Musat of Treece Alfrey Musat & Bosworth PC.
+The insurers are represented by Michael C. Siboni and Robert B. Buchanan of Siboni & Buchanan PLLC as well as by L. Richard Musat and Mark A. Pottinger of Treece Alfrey Musat & Bosworth PC.

-The case WM Aviation LLC et al. v.
-United States Aircraft Insurance Group et al., case number 6:10-cv-00971, in the U.S District Court for the Middle District of Florida.
+The case is WM Aviation LLC et al. v.
+U.S. Aircraft Insurance Group et al., case number 6:10-cv-00971, in the U.S. District Court for the Middle District of Florida.